openmobilityfoundation/mobility-data-specification/agency/README.md

 ### Modes

 MDS is intended to be used for multiple transportation modes, including its original micromobility (e-scooters, bikes, etc.) as well as additional modes such as taxis and delivery bots.
-A given `provider_id` shall be associated with a single mobility [mode], so that the mode does not have to be specified in each data structure and API call.
+A given `provider_id` shall be associated with a single mobility [mode][modes], so that the mode does not have to be specified in each data structure and API call.
 A provider implementing more than one mode shall [register](/README.md#providers-using-mds) a `provider_id` for each mode.

 [Top][toc]